 Safely store meats and poultry, and how to tell if they are spoiled.

-I am frequently asked questions on storing meats and poultry, and how to tell if they are spoiled.
+I am frequently asked questions on the colour of meats and poultry, and how to tell if they are spoiled and unsafe to eat.

 The colour of meat is associated with a protein stored in the muscle called myoglobin.

 Beef, lamb and goat meat all have higher levels of myoglobin compared with pork, veal or poultry, while the meat of wild animals will have the highest levels due to animals in the wild being more physically active.